Solar Panels in The Curragh, Co. Kildare

 A system installed in The Curragh today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in The Curragh
+Solar grants available in The Curragh

 Homeowners in The Curragh, Co.
 Kildare can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.